-Like any other tire, your spare can be negatively impacted by lots of conditions, from heat, exposure to UV rays, and even time.
-We recommend that you check your spare every time you have your tires rotated, approximately every 6,000-8,000 miles.
-When inspecting your spare, check for:
+Like any other tire, your spare can be negatively impacted by conditions like heat, exposure to UV rays or even just wear and tear with time.
+We recommend that you check your spare (and your other tires) once a month .

 Spare tires age like any other tire.
-Even if your spare tire never sees any use, it is still affected by the passage of time.
-As tires age, the structural integrity can be negatively affected.
-After a long enough period of time, driving on your spare tire may become unsafe.
-We recommend considering spare tire replacement at six years of age.
-For your safety, if your spare tire is ten years old, it is considered non-serviceable and should be replaced.
+Even if your spare never sees any use, it can still be affected by the passage of time.
+As tires age, their structural integrity can be compromised.

-Spare tires are susceptible to slow air loss and temperature fluctuations.
-This makes it very important to check the air pressure regularly.
-It is best to check the air in your spare tire every time you check your other tires.
-This will help ensure that your spare is properly inflated should you ever need to use it.
-Driving on an underinflated spare, particularly a compact or space-saver spare, can potentially cause serious tire damage and even tire failure.
+Spare tires are susceptible to slow air loss and temperature fluctuations so it’s important to check the air pressure regularly, preferably when you check your other tires.
+This will ensure that your spare is properly inflated should you ever need to use it.
+Driving on an underinflated spare, particularly a compact or space-saver spare, can potentially cause serious tire damage and failure.

 Spare Tire Types